John has prospected for gold in Arizona 10 years. His experience taught him to deal with the terrain, heat, and gold fever. He makes tools.

-The water surface of a stream is irregular (or riffled) due to irregularities of sedimentary deposits at the bottom.
-This turbulence is mimicked in the sluice box by strips of wood, plastic, or metal, usually aluminum.
+The water surface of a stream is irregular (or riffled) due to irregular sedimentary deposits at the bottom.
+This turbulence is mimicked in the sluice box by wood, plastic, or metal strips, usually aluminum.
 They copy the action of naturally riffled water by creating barriers to the flow of water (slowing it down).
 With a decrease in speed, the gold and other heavy material get lodged behind the riffle.
 This trapped material is collected and later panned.

 More Mechanical Elements

 In places where the gold is very fine (experience tells you the size), having a recirculating sluice for your fines can speed up work immensely.
-For instance, instead of hauling rocks and pebbles and debris back to your camp, which can be very taxing, you can screen the material into a bucket and save time and energy.
-Instead of shoveling into the sluice, you are usually sitting next to a machine and pouring cups of dirt into it.
+For instance, instead of hauling rocks, pebbles, and debris back to your camp, which can be very taxing, you can screen the material into a bucket and save time and energy.
+Instead of shoveling into the sluice, you usually sit next to a machine and pour cups of dirt into it.